Assistive technology: Impacts

 Overall, assistive technology aims to allow disabled people to "participate more fully in all aspects of life (home, school, and community)" and increases their opportunities for "education, social interactions, and potential for meaningful employment".
 It creates greater independence and control for disabled individuals.
 For example, in one study of 1,342 infants, toddlers and preschoolers, all with some kind of developmental, physical, sensory, or cognitive disability, the use of assistive technology created improvements in child development.
 These included improvements in "cognitive, social, communication, literacy, motor, adaptive, and increases in engagement in learning activities".
 Additionally, it has been found to lighten caregiver load.
 Both family and professional caregivers benefit from assistive technology.
 Through its use, the time that a family member or friend would need to care for a patient significantly decreases.
 However, studies show that care time for a professional caregiver increases when assistive technology is used.
 Nonetheless, their work load is significantly easier as the assistive technology frees them of having to perform certain tasks.
 There are several platforms that use machine learning to identify the appropriate assistive device to suggest to patients, making assistive devices more accessible.

+Stigma and barriers

+Research on AT use and disability suggests that stigma is influenced by both societal and environmental factors.
+Studies of students using AT for learning disabilities have found mixed associations between frequency of use and stigma-related experiences, with some users reporting embarrassment and social concerns related to visibility in classroom settings, while also identifying barriers such as technical difficulties and limited institutional support.
+Design features of assistive technologies have also been linked to stigma perceptions, with less visibly medical or more aesthetic, modern devices associated with reduced perceived stigma, lower social anxiety, and greater acceptance of use.

+Broader research in diverse cultural contexts has similarly identified stigma as shaped by societal beliefs about the causes of disability, cultural and religious attitudes, stereotypes about the capabilities of people with disabilities, environmental barriers, and limited opportunities for positive interaction between disabled and non-disabled groups.
+In older adults, age-related stereotypes were also reported as a barrier to use.

+Sex and gender have also been found to influence outcomes of assistive technology across multiple domains, with evidence suggesting unequal impacts shaped by design, social norms, and access barriers, with women more likely to experience negative outcomes.